Zuellni/ComfyUI-Custom-Nodes/README.md

 ## Image Nodes
 Name | Description
 :--- | :---
-Image&nbsp;Loader | Loads all images in a specified directory, including animated gifs, as a batch.
+Image&nbsp;Batch | Loads all images in a specified directory, including animated gifs, as a batch.
 The images will be cropped/resized if their dimensions aren't equal.
 Image&nbsp;Saver | Saves images without metadata in a specified directory.
 Allows saving a batch of images as a grid or animated gif as well.

 ## Multi Nodes